Sgt. Slaughter: Iraqi sympathizer (1990–1991)

 In June 1990, Slaughter returned to the WWF as a heel.
 The August 1990 invasion of Kuwait by Ba'athist Iraq triggered a political crisis that would lead to the 1991 Gulf War, in which Kuwait was freed by a U.S.-led military coalition.
 A decision was made to have Slaughter support the Iraqi cause, not for the actual political reasons, but more for the fact that Slaughter liked "brutality" and the Iraqi government was "brutal" while the United States regime was said by Slaughter to have become "soft" and "weak".
 Slaughter aligned himself with an Iraqi enthusiast and kayfabe Iraqi military general, General Adnan (his old rival who left the AWA shortly after Slaughter did).
 They entered a feud with Volkoff, with Slaughter winning the majority of their encounters at house shows.
 On November 22, at Survivor Series, The Alliance (Volkoff, Tito Santana and The Bushwhackers) defeated The Mercenaries (Slaughter, Boris Zhukov and The Orient Express).
 As part of his character change, Slaughter began wearing Arab headdresses to the ring, adopted the camel clutch as one of his finishers, and was (kayfabe) photographed meeting with Saddam Hussein.
 While portraying a turncoat, Slaughter and his family received numerous death threats and he could not go anywhere in public without wearing a bullet-proof vest, having to be surrounded with security personnel at all times.

-By the end of the year, Slaughter set his sights on the WWF Championship, held by The Ultimate Warrior.
+By the end of the year, Slaughter set his sights on the WWF Championship, held by Ultimate Warrior.
 At the Royal Rumble on January 19, 1991, days after the Gulf War air campaign had begun, Slaughter defeated the Warrior to win the WWF Championship after interference from "Macho King" Randy Savage.
 He was immediately challenged by Royal Rumble winner Hulk Hogan, who was furious that Slaughter had (kayfabe) desecrated the American flag (off-screen) as part of his victory celebration.
 Hogan demanded a match against Slaughter at WrestleMania VII on March 24 in Los Angeles, California, where Slaughter lost the WWF Championship to Hogan.
 After WrestleMania, Slaughter introduced his newest ally, Colonel Mustafa (his old nemesis The Iron Sheik), teaming with him and Adnan in a three-on-two handicap match against Hogan and Warrior at SummerSlam on August 26, which they lost.